linode/docs/docs/guides/tools-reference/basics/linux-system-administration-basics/index.md

         8. 209.85.255.190                  0.0%    10      27.0    27.3    23.9    37.9    4.2
         9.  gw-in-f100.1e100.net            0.0%    10      24.1    24.4    24.0    26.5    0.7

-Like the `ping` command, `mtr` tracks the speed of the connection in real time until you exit the program with **CONTROL+C**.
+Like the `ping` command, `mtr` tracks the speed of the connection in real-time until you exit the program with **CONTROL+C**.
 To have `mtr` stop automatically and generate a report after ten packets, use the `--report` flag:

     mtr --report